imSanko/iceCake-Discord-BOT/Code_of_conduct.md

 # Contributor Covenant Code of Conduct
 ## Our Pledge
-We as members, contributors, and leaders pledge to make participate in our community a harassment-free experience for everyone, regardless of age, body size, visible or invisible disability, ethnicity, sex characteristics, gender identity and expression, level of experience, education, socio-economic status,
+We as members, contributors, and leaders pledge to participate in our community a harassment-free experience for everyone, regardless of age, body size, visible or invisible disability, ethnicity, sex characteristics, gender identity and expression, level of experience, education, socio-economic status,